Ex-husband charged with murder in killing of Ohio dentist and his wife

 Investigators believe Spencer, 37, and Monique, 39, were fatally shot between 2 a.m. and 5 a.m. on Dec.
 30 in their home located in the Near East Side neighborhood of downtown Columbus, local police said.

+The Tepe family said in a statement that McKee's arrest on Saturday was "an important step toward justice for Monique and Spencer," thanking law enforcement and investigators for their effort.

+"Monique and Spencer remain at the center of our hearts, and we carry forward their love as we surround and protect the two children they leave behind," the statement read in part.
+"We will continue to honor their lives and the light they brought into this world."

-Officers were dispatched to the Tepes' home in the late morning for a welfare check, according to a statement from the Columbus Division of Police.
+Officers were dispatched to the Tepes' home in the late morning of Dec.
+30 for a welfare check, according to a statement from the Columbus Division of Police.
 When they arrived, they found Spencer and Monique Tepe dead with apparent gunshot wounds.

 Investigators said no weapons were found at the scene and there were no signs of forced entry.
 Two children, a 1-year-old boy and a 4-year-old girl, were found inside the home uninjured.